shreyasm-dev/telid-lang/README.md

 # slash

-slash is a dynamically-typed, interpreted scripting language
+slash is a dynamically-typed, interpreted language

+This is a learning project.
+It's not good.
+At all.

+If I were to go back and do things better, I would:

+- Implement infix notation
+- Use better index access syntax (the only reason it's a prefix operator is because it didn't work as postfix and I didn't want to spend time figuring out why)
+- Figure out the semicolon mess

 ## Example